-6.4.3 A Sample Font File
+5.4.3 A Sample Font File

-Let's look at a short sample font file containing only the letters "h", "i" and "j".
+Below is a short sample font file containing only the letters "h", "i" and "j".
 First we need to define the font size.
 For this example we'll use a 5x7 pixel font.
 Next, we have to draw the bitmaps for each of the characters.